podio/sample-flask/README.md

     $ pip install -r reqs.txt

 Next, edit the `settings.example.py` and add the required information.
-Rename it to settings.py when finished.
+Rename it to `settings.py` when finished.
 Finally:

     $ python realview.py

-If you have any questions, feel free to ask in the Podio API space or file a bug on the PyPodio page.
+If you have any questions, feel free to ask in the Podio API space , file a bug on the PyPodio page, or find me on Skype at nick.barnwell.

 Meta
 ----

-* Code: `git clone git://github.com/podio/podio-py.git`
+* PyPodio: `git clone git://github.com/podio/podio-py.git`
 * Home: <https://github.com/podio/podio-py>
 * Bugs: <https://github.com/podio/podio-py/issues>